bernardphh/500px-APIless/README.md

-### LIMITATIONS, ISSUES, TODO LIST: ###
+**LIMITATIONS, ISSUES, TO DO LIST:**

 -	Not all exceptions are handled, especially with Selenium’s find_element… methods
 -	For the requests involved more than 1000 items (list of notifications, photos, users…), processing time takes longer time than I’d like it to.
-- TODO: putting thumbnails on the result files, creating a graphical user interface, running a slideshow ...
+-   TODO:
+		- Handling more exceptions
+		- Optimizing for better performance (eg.use css selector instead of xpath, improve algorithms ...)
+		- Putting images thumbnais in the result files
+		- Add ChromeCast support to slideshow
+		- Making a GUI

 Prior to this project, I have zero knowledge on python and web scraping.
-I'm sure there are rooms for improvements.
+No doubt there are much rooms for improvements.
 I left abundant comments in the code to make the intention clear, just in case someone wants to chip in.

 Feedback, bug report, contributions are all welcomed.